8 Behaviours That Ultimately Kill The Love In Relationships

 When you meet your partner the first thing you notice is how they look.
 You need to be attracted to them physically before you’re interested in getting to know them better.
 It’s not all about looks and yes, some people are good friends before they are attracted to someone but the same statement is still true – you need to be attracted to your partner.

 If you’ve put on too much weight and stopped looking after yourself it will affect your self-esteem and confidence.
-Taking care of yourself, your nutrition, exercise and grooming, are things only you can do for yourself.
+Taking care of yourself, your nutrition, exercise, and grooming are things only you can do for yourself.
 It’s not fair to you or your relationship to take the easy way out thinking you don’t need to try because you’ve already got a partner.

 2. Whining and Complaining

 Are you constantly whining and finding new things to complain about?
 It’s not much fun listening to someone nag all the time.
 If you’re nagging your partner they will end up shutting off when you talk and not listening to what you have to say.
-Whining and complaining brings people down and it’s not much fun to be around someone who finds drama in everything.
+Whining and complaining bring people down and it’s not much fun to be around someone who finds drama in everything.

 3. Having a Negative Outlook on Life